 The Top 5 Things You Should Know About an NDIS Investment Property

-The National Disability Insurance Scheme (NDIS) is an Australian Government-run programme that was introduced in 2016 with the aim of improving the well-being of disabled Australians.
-Currently, the government estimates that there are around 4.4 million Australians that live with a disability
+NDIS housing, under the umbrella of the National Disability Insurance Scheme (NDIS), is a pivotal initiative by the Australian Government introduced in 2016 to enhance the well-being of disabled Australians.
+Currently, the government estimates that there are around 4.4 million Australians that live with a disability.

 One of the key components of the NDIS is the Specialist Disability Accommodation (SDA) programme.
-SDA housing is property that has been specifically designed to accommodate individuals that have high support needs or functional impairments.
+SDA housing is property that has been specifically designed to accommodate individuals that have high support needs or an extreme functional impairment.

 Unfortunately, there is a severe shortage of suitable accommodation, so, there is a significant demand to establish more suitable dwellings.
 As a result, the government has appealed to private investors by offering higher than average market rents and long tenancy periods.